andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/testing/testability-tip-for-swift-developers-public-over-private.md

   * Observable
   * Exposed

-If we are going to use another developer's library, _all we have_ as developers is the public interface that they've made visible to us&#8230; It's the only observable thing we can look at and go, &#8220;Oh!
+If we are going to use another developer's library, _all we have_ as developers is the public interface that they've made visible to us&#8230; It's the only observable thing we can look at and go, "Oh!
 Okay, to do this, I call _that_ function&#8221;.
 The only thing exposed are the functions and properties that the developer intends for us to see.

 <a name="tests-as-clients-of-apis" class="jump-target"></a>

 #### Tests as clients of APIs

-Have you ever viewed your unit test suite as a &#8220;client&#8221; of your code?
+Have you ever viewed your unit test suite as a "client&#8221; of your code?
 It is!

 And just like a developer, the unit tests in your test target interacts with _your_ app's API through the same visible, observable, interface that you've exposed to them.

-If you start to personify your test target and think of it in terms of &#8220;just another client of your code&#8221;, you begin to see that it really doesn't have any more visibility of your code than another developer would if he or she were consuming it.
+If you start to personify your test target and think of it in terms of "just another client of your code&#8221;, you begin to see that it really doesn't have any more visibility of your code than another developer would if he or she were consuming it.

 All of this boils down to say, if it's observable, it's testable.
 Which means, the easiest and most natural code to test is `public` code.